 - Wheat beer makes you fart.

 During the pit stop, we ordered a plate of sausage and potatoes and two weißbiers.
-Heaven.
+It was heaven.
 My liver and I could have sat at that picnic table all damn day but unfortunately, we had to get the bikes back to the shop for the next tour group.

 Next up on the agenda, The Oktoberfest.
 In preparation for the trip, I read tons of reviews about how it is essentially impossible to get into any of the tents without a reservation.
 This is true.
 Anyone who tells you that you do not need a reservation is lying to you.
 In fact, people start reserving tables as early as February.

 One tip that we were given by the two guys at the airport and by Peter’s colleagues is that you can buy your way into a tent via a side door.
-Peter attempted this twice while I stood in the line to nowhere and failed both times.
-After two-and-a-half hours of standing in “line,” we made the decision to leave and come back early Saturday morning.
+Peter attempted this twice while I stood in the queue to nowhere and he failed both times.
+After two-and-a-half hours of standing in the queue, we made the decision to leave and come back early the following morning.

-As a last-ditch effort on our way out of the grounds, we passed by a side door and Peter slipped the Yugoslavian security guard 50€ and he pushed us inside.
-Two-and-a-half hours into the adventure and we had passed the first hurdle.
-And to my surprise, the tent was non-smoking.
+As a last-ditch effort on our way out of the grounds, we walked by a side door and Peter slipped the Yugoslavian security guard 50€ and he pushed us inside.
+Two-and-a-half hours into the adventure and we had passed the first hurdle and were actually in an Oktoberfest tent.

 Bavarian: “Where are you from?”

 Me: “We live outside of London but we are from Texas, USA.”

 Bavarian: “Oh.
 Does your husband have a gun?”